mocobeta/embcli/docs/docs/vector_search.md

 ### `--vector-store` option

 `--vector-store` option specifies the vector store to use for storing embeddings.
-Currently, it only supports `chroma`.

 ### `--persist-path` option